Environmental Sustainability

 Environmental Management

-There are areas of our business and operations that have significant environmental impacts.
-Two departments, the Chief Mechanical Engineering (CME) and the Chief Civil Engineering (CCE) Departments, hold the largest environmental aspects.
-These departments are certified to the international standard for Environmental Management (ISO 40001:2015).
-It is our responsibility to minimise, as far as is practicable, the impact of our activities on the environment and to reduce our consumption of natural resources.
+There are areas of our work that impact the environment more than others.
+The Chief Mechanical Engineering (CME) and the Chief Civil Engineering (CCE) Departments do so the most.
+Both are certified to the international standard for Environmental Management (ISO 40001:2015).
+We will still work to reduce our impact on the environment and our use of natural resources as much as we can.

 Waste Management and the Circular Economy

-You can read more on our sustainable procurement practices and circular initiatives in our Sustainability in Motion Strategy 2024 – 2030.
+You can read more on these practices and on our circular initiatives in our Sustainability in Motion Strategy 2024 - 2030.

 Protecting and Enhancing Biodiversity

-Here is our ecologist Jayne Ryan with an example of how we protect the water eco-system during bridge works.
+Below, our ecologist Jayne Ryan shares an example of how we protect water life during bridge works.